jj-tsao/rag-movie-recommender-app/README.md

 ## 🧠 How It Works

 1. User types a natural language query and apply optional filters (genres, streaming services, release years).
-2. App retrieves relevant movie chunks from QDrant and reranks the chunks based on rating and popularity boost.
+2. App retrieves relevant movie chunks from Qdrant and reranks the results based on rating and popularity scores.
-3. OpenAI generates a recommendation with natural response based on retrieved content.
+3. OpenAI generates a recommendation with natural language response based on retrieved content.
 4. App displays results through an interactive chatbot UI with Gradio.
-5. User can contintue the conversation to refine the results or ask for new recommendations
+5. User contintues the conversation to refine the result or ask for new recommendations

 ---